ledgerium/ethjs-unit/README.md

 - Create, enhance, and debug ethjs rules (see our guide to ["Working on rules"](./github/CONTRIBUTING.md)).
 - Improve documentation.
 - Chime in on any open issue or pull request.
-- Open new issues about your ideas for making `ethjs-unit` better, and pull requests to show us how your idea works.
+- Open new issues about your ideas for making `ledethjs-unit` better, and pull requests to show us how your idea works.
 - Add new tests to *absolutely anything*.
 - Create or contribute to ecosystem tools, like modules for encoding or contracts.
 - Spread the word.